 Production Method:

 – Champagne undergoes a second fermentation in the bottle, known as the traditional method or méthode champenoise.
-This process involves adding a mixture of and sugar to the base wine, creating carbon dioxide and resulting in the characteristic bubbles.
+This process involves adding a mixture of yeast and sugar to the base wine, creating carbon dioxide and resulting in the characteristic bubbles.

 – Prosecco, however, typically undergoes a second fermentation in a tank, known as the Charmat method or tank method.
 This method allows for a quicker and more cost-effective production process, resulting in a fresh and fruit-forward style of sparkling wine.